Apollo Executive Team

-Ms. Co¬founder and artistic director of Hi¬ARTS, Kamilah Forbes, is an award-winning director and producer.
-In her diverse body of work, Forbes is noted for having a strong commitment to the development of creative works by, for, and about the Hip-¬Hop Generation.
+Kamilah Forbes is an award-winning director and producer.
+In her diverse body of work, Ms. Forbes is noted for having a strong commitment to the development of creative works by, for, and about the Hip-Hop Generation.
 Her talent in the range of aforementioned endeavors has been said to “cast a vivid and evocative spell on both the national and international stage.”

-While her family originally hails from Jamaica, Forbes was born and raised in Chicago.
-After graduating from Howard University with a degree in theater, Forbes partnered with one of her former classmates and friends, actor Chadwick Boseman (42, Get On Up) and wrote a theatrical piece fusing the elements of her generation’s sensibilities, thrust and penchant for social justice, coining the aesthetic ‘hiphop theater’.
+While her family originally hails from Jamaica, Ms. Forbes was born and raised in Chicago.
+After graduating from Howard University with a degree in theater, Ms. Forbes partnered with one of her former classmates and friends, actor Chadwick Boseman (42, Get On Up, Black Panther) and wrote a theatrical piece fusing the elements of her generation’s sensibilities, thrust and penchant for social justice, coining the aesthetic ‘hiphop theater’.
 Forbes and Boseman presented the piece at the National Black Arts Festival and in other venues.
 A year later, the Hip-Hop Theater Festival was born.

 Other projects produced by Ms. Forbes include: What’s Going On—the 40th anniversary celebration of Marvin Gaye’s seminal conversation with America (with John Legend as Marvin Gaye, Sharon Jones as Tammy Terrell, and Dap, Sonia Sanchez, and others); One Mic—a monthlong multidisciplinary celebration of HipHop Worldwide; and Nas’ 20 Year Anniversary of Illmatic—a celebration of the classic hiphop album, accompanied with 96 players from the National Symphony Orchestra—all staged at the Kennedy Center.